-This case is very strange, and that is why I decided to put it on here.
+This case is bizarre, and that is why I decided to put it on here.
 While it seems like an accident, I think it’s possible it could be murder.

 About the Case

-On December 12, 1992, 20-year-old Arnold Archambeau, his girlfriend and mother of his child, Ruby Bruguier, 19, along with Ruby’s 17-year-old cousin, Tracy Dion, were driving on a remote road near the Yankton Sioux Indian Reservation in Lake Andes, South Dakota when Arnold pulled away from a four-way stop and suddenly steered the car into a frozen ditch.
+On December 12, 1992, Arnold Archambeau, 20, his girlfriend and mother of his child, Ruby Bruguier, 19, and Ruby’s 17-year-old cousin, Tracy Dion, were driving along a remote road near the Yankton Sioux Indian Reservation in Lake Andes, South Dakota.
+Arnold pulled away from a four-way stop and suddenly steered the car into a frozen ditch.
 The car overturned.
-Ruby and Tracy were still inside the car; Arnold was not.
-Ruby managed to escape, but left Tracy in the car.
+Ruby and Tracy were still inside the vehicle; Arnold was not.
+Ruby managed to escape but left Tracy in the car.

 Paramedics arrived and pulled Tracy out of the car.
 She confessed that all three had been drinking that night.
-A search was conducted for Arnold and Ruby, but they were not found.
+Police searched for Arnold and Ruby, but they were not found.

-Three months later, a driver saw a body frozen body in the ditch near where the car accident took place.
+Three months later, a driver saw a body frozen body in the ditch near the car accident.
 It was Ruby Bruguier.

 Deputy Youngstrom was on the scene: